Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 Build and deploy your applicaitons, APIs, and microservices architecutures with the speed and immutability of containers.
 With Fargate, you don't need to own, run, and manage the lifecycle of a compute infrastructure so that you can focus on what matters most, your applications.

 2. Run and scale container workloads
+Use AWS Fargate with Amazon ECS or Amazon EKS to easily run and scale your containerized data processing workloads.
+Fargate also enables you to migrate and run your Amazon ECS Windows containers wihout re-factoring or re-archiecting your legacy applications.
 3. Support AI and ML training applications
 4. Optimization Costs